FDTRImageEnhancer: Combining Physics-Informed Deconvolution and Microstructure-Aware Deep Learning to Enhance Thermal Images: Conclusion Recommendations for Future Work

 \section{Conclusion \& Recommendations for Future Work}

 In this work, we presented \textit{FDTRImageEnhancer}, an open-source framework that integrates physics-based modeling with machine learning tools to recover grain boundary (GB) thermal conductivity from Frequency Domain ThermoReflectance (FDTR) phase data.
-This study is intended as a methodological proof-of-concept, demonstrating the feasibility of combining a Gaussian-approximated FDTR convolution model with microstructure-aware deep learning.
-While our initial tests used synthetic data and were constrained by computing limitations, the results consistently recovered qualitative GB conductivity drops that were visually obscured in analytically inverted maps, whereas bulk values were recovered with $<0.5$\% error.
+This study is intended as a methodological proof-of-concept, demonstrating the feasibility of combining a convolution model with microstructure-aware deep learning.
+While our initial tests used synthetic data, the results consistently recovered qualitative GB conductivity drops that were visually obscured in analytically inverted maps, whereas bulk values were recovered with $<0.5$\% error.

-Although the aforementioned resource limitations were unavoidable in the present work, they did not diminish the central contribution - the development and open release of a novel FDTR physics abstraction integrated with microstructure-aware inverse modeling.

-Looking ahead, we see several open directions in which this framework could be developed further by the broader research community:
+Looking ahead, we see open directions in which this framework could be developed further by the broader research community:

-\begin{itemize} \item \textbf{Richer convolution models:} The Gaussian convolution used here is a deliberately simplified representation of FDTR physics, intended to capture the dominant spatial averaging effect while omitting finer-scale beam and material interactions.
-Researchers could explore supervised, physics-constrained convolutional neural networks (CNNs) trained on diverse datasets to capture more nuanced spatial effects in FDTR measurements.
+\begin{itemize} \item \textbf{Richer convolution models:} The Gaussian convolution employed in this study is an intentionally simplified representation of FDTR physics - designed to capture the dominant spatial averaging effects while omitting finer-scale interactions between the laser beams and the material.
+Future work could explore supervised, physics-constrained convolutional neural networks (CNNs) trained on diverse FDTR datasets to better capture these spatial nuances.
+Such models would be inherently robust to variations in structural image resolution and could enable near-instant ``virtual FDTR experiments'' on high-resolution structural maps.
+Progress in this direction may offer a computational alternative - or complement - to experimental efforts aimed at improving beam resolution, such as nano-FDTR.